sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 In a first interaction with our deployed application, upon a server instance being created, you might experience our application stating that the server cannot be reached.
 This will resolve itself once the server has started properly.
 In order to avoid issues with multiple instances of the server we have also limited the maximum number of instances to one.
 This means, that our application does not scale for too many clients.

 ## Roadmap
+See the [Future Work](https://github.com/orgs/sopra-fs23-group-03/projects/1/views/5?filterQuery=milestone%3A%22Future+Work%22) in our Project Board for the functionality we'd plan to develop further in our application.
+Here are the three most interesting additions we'd like to implement:

 - **The distribution of missing ingredients**: While we maximize the ingredients from the final list of ingredients to be used in the recipe, it can happen, that the recipe requires ingredients, that are missing.
 In a next step, we'd implement a way to decide/plan which of the members of the group will bring which of the missing ingredients.
 Related user story: [#24](https://github.com/sopra-fs23-group-03/sopra-fs23-group-03-server/issues/24)